Shashi, Liuyang

 Shashi Town (沙市镇 (沙市鎮, Shāshì Zhèn)) is a rural town in Liuyang City, Hunan Province, People's Republic of China.
 As of the 2015 census it had a population of 67,700 and an area of 209.7 km2.
 It is surrounded by the towns of Gaoqiao and Jinjing on the north, Longfu Town on the northeast, Chunkou Town on the southeast, Lukou Town on the west, and the towns of Beisheng and Yong'an on the south.

-Administrative division
+Administrative divisions

-The town is divided into 11 villages and four communities, the following areas:
+The town is divided into 11 villages and four communities, which include the following areas: